Criticism of Franklin D. Roosevelt: Criticism of the New Deal and criticism of Roosevelt's tax policy

-Criticism of Roosevelt as a "socialist" or a "communist"
+Criticism of Roosevelt as either a "socialist" or a "communist"

-Historian Richard G. Powers, who studied liberal and conservative versions of anticommunism, and how they interacted with real Soviet espionage as well as false or inaccurate red-baiting and McCarthyism, noted that FDR was often attacked by far-right critics.
-Some hard-right critics in the 1930s claimed that Roosevelt was state socialist or communist, including Charles Coughlin, Elizabeth Dilling, and Gerald L. K. Smith.
+Historian Richard G. Powers, who studied liberal and conservative versions of anti-communism, and studied how they interacted with real Soviet espionage as well as false or inaccurate red-baiting and McCarthyism, noted that FDR was frequently attacked by far-right critics.
+Some hard-right critics in the 1930s claimed that Roosevelt was either a state socialist or a communist, including Charles Coughlin, Elizabeth Dilling, and Gerald L. K. Smith.
 The accusations generally centered on the New Deal, but also included other alleged issues, such as claims that Roosevelt was "anti-God" by Coughlin.
-These conspiracy theories were grouped as the "red web" or "Roosevelt Red Record," based significantly on propaganda books by Dilling.
-There was significant overlap between these red-baiting accusations against Roosevelt and the isolationist America First Committee.
-Roosevelt was concerned enough about the accusations that in a September 29, 1936 speech in Syracuse, Roosevelt officially condemned communism:
+Those conspiracy theories were grouped as the "red web" or "Roosevelt Red Record," based significantly on propaganda books by Dilling.
+There was a significant overlap between those red-baiting accusations against Roosevelt and the isolationist America First Committee.
+Roosevelt was concerned enough about the accusations that in a September 29, 1936, speech in Syracuse, Roosevelt officially condemned communism:

-The accusations of communism were widespread enough to misdirect from the real Soviet espionage that was occurring, leading the Roosevelt administration to miss the infiltration of various spy rings.
+The accusations of communism were widespread enough to misdirect from the real Soviet espionage that was occurring, which led the Roosevelt administration to miss the infiltration of various spy rings.
 Most of the Soviet spy rings actually sought to undermine the Roosevelt administration.
-Roosevelt was also accused of "socialism" or "communism" by Republican representative Robert F. Rich, and senators Simeon D. Fess, and Thomas D. Schall.
+Roosevelt was also accused of "socialism" or "communism" by Republican Representative Robert F. Rich and Senators Simeon D. Fess and Thomas D. Schall.

 Democratic presidential candidate Al Smith, whom Roosevelt succeeded as governor of New York, decried Roosevelt's New Deal policies as being socialist.
-In response to Smith's claims of the New Deal being socialist, Socialist Party leader Norman Thomas described Roosevelt as a state capitalist, and that his New Deal policies were a poor imitation of the platform of the Socialist party, noting that while Roosevelt sought to regulate Wall Street, Thomas and the Socialist Party sought to abolish the system that Wall Street was a part of.
+In response to Smith's claims that the New Deal was socialist, Socialist Party leader Norman Thomas described Roosevelt as a state capitalist.
+He also stated that Roosevelt's New Deal policies were a poor imitation of the platform of the Socialist Party and noted that while Roosevelt sought to regulate Wall Street, Thomas and the Socialist Party sought to abolish the system that included Wall Street.

-When asked about his political philosophy at a press conference, Roosevelt replied: "Philosophy?
+When he was asked about his political philosophy at a press conference, Roosevelt stated: "Philosophy?
 I am a Christian and a Democrat.
 That is all."